 2. Category Recommendations

 Category page recommendations create algorithms to be able to offer categories precisely, suiting the shoppers using the data on their previous browsing sessions and/or purchases.
 Need an additional 1.3% boost in your revenue?
-Optimizing product category pages is actually to way to go.
+Optimizing product category pages are actually to way to go.

 3. Product Page Recommendation